Set valid count minimums and maximums based on time, date, duration and specific days of the week

 - Setting a minimum requirement of scans in order to make a scan valid.
 For example, you could fulfill an offer only if the customer had the offer scanned ‘x’ times.
 Or check if a student or member has fulfilled attendance obligations ‘x’ times before issuing a reward.

-- Setting a maximum amount of scans allowed for each barcode.
+- Setting a maximum number of scans allowed for each barcode.
 For example, you could limit the number of times a customer could use the same coupon, voucher or ticket.
 Or limit the number of times a student, member or guest could attend an event.

 - Setting a start and end time for when scans are valid.
 For example, you could have a ‘value’ (ticket, coupon, voucher, membership, etc.) be exclusively used ‘x’ times between certain hours.
+The service will become inaccessible outside of this time period set.
+Important: These are in EST. Please convert from your time zone to EST to allow this to work.

 - Setting a start and end date range for when scans are valid.
 For example, you could have a value be exclusively used ‘x’ times between certain dates.